-Lebanon - Surprised about modern Beirut
+Lebanon - I'm surprised about modern Beirut

 Beirut is totally ready for tourists as it safe